 Figuring out where you want to go is a process of defining goals.
 You have shorter-term (one to two years), intermediate (two to five years), and longer-term goals that are quite realistic, and goals that are more wishful.
 Setting goals is a skill that usually improves with experience.
-According to a popular model, to be truly useful goals must be specific, measurable, attainable, realistic, and timely (SMART).
+Two popular models used when it comes to goal setting are 1) Purposeful, Actionable, Continuous, Trackable (PACT) goals and 2) Specific, Measurable, Attainable, Realistic, and Timely (SMART) goals.
 Goals change over time, and certainly over a lifetime.
 Whatever your goals, however, life is complicated and risky, and having a plan and a method to reach your goals increases your odds of doing so.

 For example, after graduating from university, Brittany has an immediate focus on earning income to provide for living expenses and debt (student loan) obligations.
-She is fortunate that her family assists her with child care.
-Within the next decade, she foresees going to graduate school and perhaps purchasing a house for her and her daughter.
+She is fortunate that her family and friends help her with child care.
+Within the next decade, she foresees pursuing an after degree in nursing and perhaps purchasing a house for her and her daughters.
 Her income will have to provide for her increased expenses and also generate a surplus that can be saved to accumulate these assets.